NordicSemiconductor/pc-nrfconnect-cellularmonitor/doc/docs/index.md

 !!! note "Note"

-    The {{app_name}} replaces the deprecated nRF Connect for Desktop apps Trace Collector and LTE Link Monitor.
+    The Cellular Monitor app replaces the deprecated nRF Connect for Desktop apps Trace Collector and LTE Link Monitor.
     You can still play back trace files created with these legacy apps.

-The {{app_name}} is installed and updated using [nRF Connect for Desktop](https://docs.nordicsemi.com/bundle/nrf-connect-desktop/page/index.html).
+The Cellular Monitor app is installed and updated using [nRF Connect for Desktop](https://docs.nordicsemi.com/bundle/nrf-connect-desktop/page/index.html).

 ## Application source code